• Skip to primary navigation

 melted white chocolate in a bowl

-How to melt white chocolate bark in microwave
+Melt white chocolate bark in the microwave

 To melt white chocolate bark in the microwave, start by breaking your chocolate wafers into small pieces.